Windows

 You can use scoop to install them like:

-scoop install git ruby sed patch
+scoop install git sed ruby

 5. You need to install required libraries using vcpkg on directory of ruby repository like: